perrinjerome/manuel/src/manuel/myst-markdown.md

 # MyST markdown

-`Manuel` is originally written for restructuredText.
+Manuel was originally written for reStructuredText.
 Starting with the {mod}`codeblock module`, `Manuel` will successivly be extendend also for `MyST`, a `markdown` flavor.
 For more information about `MyST` see [myst-parser.readthedocs.io](https://myst-parser.readthedocs.io/en/latest/).